PedroS11/aws-s3-tools/README.md

  - [License](#license)

 ## Disclaimer
  > This project was created based on another developed in Python.
-If you would like to use this methods in Python, visit [this repo](https://github.com/FerrariDG/aws-s3-tools).
+If you would like to use these methods in Python, visit [this repo](https://github.com/FerrariDG/aws-s3-tools).

 ## Installation